Engaged Summer Students

 Is the site accessible to public transportation?
 Yes

-Volunteer Requirements: Must complete agency required training
+Volunteer Requirements: Must complete agency required training, having transportation is always helpful

 Background Check Required?
 Yes